zfcampus/zf-apigility-admin/asset/README.md

 - [npm](https://npmjs.org/), for installing the various development requirements, which primarily includes [Grunt](http://gruntjs.com) and [Bower](http://bower.io/), and tools these to utilize.
+- [Bower](http://bower.io/) must be installed globally in order to allow using it to install development dependencies.

 Run the following command from this directory to install dependencies: